wacncontent/CustomizeTool/addCommentOutput/includes/vpn-gateway-bpg-faq-include.md

 #### Can I advertise the exact prefixes as my Virtual Network prefixes?

 No, advertising the same prefixes as any one of your Virtual Network address prefixes will be blocked or filtered by the Azure platform.
+However you can advertise a prefix that is a superset of what you have inside your Virtual Network.
+For example, your Virtual Network could use the address space 10.10.0.0/16 and you could advertise 10.0.0.0/8.

 ### Can I use BGP with my VNet-to-VNet connections?